Music Psychology

-The effect of music on our minds can seem somewhat mysterious.
+The way music affects our mind can seem somewhat mysterious.
 How do these arrangements of sound evoke such strong emotions?
 And why does listening to certain kinds of music seem to help us feel more like ourselves?
 Though those questions are far from fully answered, music psychology offers some intriguing insights into how rhythm and melody move us.

 Are you listening to music to soothe depression or anxiety?